draberf/blender-node-export/README.md

 To install the add-on into Blender, you can use Blender's built-in add-on manager: Edit > Preferences > Add-ons > Install... and select the .zip archive.
 Check the box next to the newly-added add-on in the list (You can find it under Import-Export, or by name 'Node Exporter To SVG').

+# Video
+Check out [this video](https://youtu.be/KYiybW2WdeE) to see the add-on in action.

 # Usage
 Once installed, you can access the add-on in the Toolbar in any Node editor.
 The Toolbar is on the right edge of the editor, and you can show/hide it with the `N` key.
 The add-on is under the Export tab.